ARM-software/open-iot-sdk/README.md

 ## Keyword detection application

-The keyword detection application runs the DS-CNN model on top of [FreeRTOS](https://freertos.org/a00104.html#getting-started), [CMSIS-RTOS2](https://arm-software.github.io/CMSIS_5/RTOS2/html/index.html) or [ThreadX](https://learn.microsoft.com/en-gb/azure/rtos/threadx/overview-threadx).
+The keyword detection application runs the DS-CNN model on top of [CMSIS-RTOS2](https://arm-software.github.io/CMSIS_5/RTOS2/html/index.html) implemented by [RTX](https://arm-software.github.io/CMSIS_5/RTOS2/html/rtx5_impl.html), [FreeRTOS](https://freertos.org/a00104.html#getting-started) or [ThreadX](https://learn.microsoft.com/en-gb/azure/rtos/threadx/overview-threadx).
 It detects keywords and inform the user of which keyword has been spotted.
 The audio data to process are injected at run time using the [Arm Virtual Hardware](https://www.arm.com/virtual-hardware) audio driver.

 The Keyword application connects to [AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) or [Azure IoT](https://learn.microsoft.com/en-gb/azure/iot-fundamentals/iot-introduction) to publish recognised keywords.
 AWS IoT cloud is also used for OTA firmware updates.
 These firmware updates are securely applied using [Trusted Firmware-M](https://tf-m-user-guide.trustedfirmware.org/).
 For more information, refer to the keyword detection [Readme](./examples/keyword/README.md).